 If you absolutely love the photographer you need to be ready to make a payment/retainer to reserve them.
 Some photographers will even offer an incentive for booking with them at your consultation so keep this in mind when going into your meeting.
-General all bookings are first-come-first-serve so if you walk away without securing the date there is a chance you may lose it.
+Generally, all bookings are first-come-first-serve so if you walk away without securing the date there is a chance you may lose it.

-Your wedding dress, your vision, your style preferences; if you have pictures bring them.
+Your wedding dress, your vision, and your style preferences; if you have pictures bring them.
 This not only helps you decide if they are the right fit but will give the photographer a look at your personality and personal style.

 There are countless amazing photographers out there – there is no doubt about that.
-But, not all of them will have the style you personally envision your day being captured.
+But, not all of them will have the style you personally envision your day being captured like.
 Look at several of your local photographer’s websites to start to decide what you like and don’t like.
-Once you have the style you want honed in, it will be so much easier to choose a photographer.
+Once you have the style you want to be honed in, it will be so much easier to choose a photographer.
 The worst thing you can do for yourself and your photographer is to make your decision solely on the personality of a photographer and not consider what their style and approach are.

 Don’t be afraid to ask questions.
-You want to make sure you are choosing the best photographer for your wedding day and asking questions about how they work, solve problems or handle cancellations, will give you better peace of mind that you are booking the right one for you.
+You want to make sure you are choosing the best photographer for your wedding day and asking questions about how they work, solve problems, or handle cancellations, will give you better peace of mind that you are booking the right one for you.